The translation of this document is outdated.

 exhibitions;

-2) the welfare requirements of animals in animal sanctuaries
+2) the welfare requirements of animals in animal shelters and

-and animal boarding facilities and the procedures by which an
+animal boarding facilities and the procedures by which an animal

-animal shall be transferred to an animal sanctuary or animal
+shall be transferred to an animal shelter or animal boarding

 3) the criteria and procedures by which a dog shall be